 – Plenty of time to craft your questions and ask exactly what you want

 – Great for interviewing experts like academics or researchers where you need precise information

 The drawbacks of freelance writers using email interviews:

-- You lose some of the magic and spontaneity (ok, a lot)
+– You lose some of the magic and spontaneity (okay, a lot)

-- You don’t get to pursue any other line of questioning except what you’ve put down
+– There’s no opportunity to pursue any other line of questioning

 – You don’t get to create any personal connection (and often you lose opportunities for case study spoking)

 The best time to use email interviews for case studies or experts